 It’s more than obvious that these are ‘studio’ headphones by simply looking at the title – Bose’s Studio 3 are among the finest cans you could find in the medium price point category, as they’re comfortable, sound great, and have excellent noise cancellation technologies.

-Among the main benefits of these headphones we can state the robust construction, an exceptionally comfortable fit, superb connectivity, an awesome battery lifespan, and outstanding ambient noise reduction.
+Among the main benefits of these headphones, we can state the robust construction, exceptionally comfortable fit, superb connectivity, awesome battery lifespan, and outstanding ambient noise reduction.

 The drawbacks are there as well, though – certain features are reserved for Apple-based applications, such as the connection boost for example.
 Another bad thing about them is that they don’t have a completely neutral sound signature, since the lower and mid sections are kind of entwined.

-Regardless, the bottom line is that Studio 3 are absolutely perfect for mastering and mixing, all things considered.
+Regardless, the bottom line is that Studio 3 is absolutely perfect for mastering and mixing, all things considered.